Rocky Gorge Rugby: Transition from social club to competitive club

 Building on the success from the season before, Gorge took its first international tour to England.
-The team played New Milton in Bornmouth resulting in a loss, Avon in Bath which was another loss, and finally beat Cheltenham in Cheltenham to close out the trip.
+The team played New Milton in Bournemouth resulting in a loss, Avon in Bath which was another loss, and finally beat Cheltenham in Cheltenham to close out the trip.
 Once back in the States, Gorge had its best season since 1995 under new coach Bo Newsome.
-It placed third in the regular season with a 5-2-1 record and edged the Washington Irish in the MARFU Quarterfinals, 31-22.
-In the semifinals, Gorge got blown out by Norfolk, 42-5.
+It placed third in the regular season with a 5–2–1 record and edged the Washington Irish in the MARFU Quarterfinals, 31–22.
+In the semifinals, Gorge got blown out by Norfolk, 42–5.

-In 2004-2005, following a mass retirement by many players, Culpepper returned as head coach, but the results didn't show on the field.
-Culpepper stayed on for the next season, but play didn't improve.
-For all the negative on the pitch, Gorge knew how to have fun off the pitch.
+In 2004–2005, following a mass retirement by many players, Culpepper returned as head coach, but the results didn't show on the field.
+Culpepper stayed on for the next season.

 In June 2005, Gorge threw its first themed picnic at Justin Tagg's farm.
 The 2005 edition was Pirates featuring a ship ready to sail.
 The picnics continued for the next four years that included 2006's Post Apocalyptic Road Warrior bash with Bartertown, 2007's Wrestling Extravaganza with entry music and a fully functioning squared circle, 2008's Cowboys and Indians Pow-Wow, and 2010's Rednecks and Hillbillies Drink-Up with a pig-wrassling competition.

-Some of the many prominent players during the 1996-2005 era were: